Experiential Learning Depot

 12. DYI Party Games

-They've made carnival type games, competitive sports games, card games, and more.
-Some have hosted tournaments, and ALL students donate their games to the school or local youth programs.
+They've made carnival-type games, competitive sports games, card games, and more.
+Some have hosted tournaments, and ALL students donate their physical games to the school or local youth programs.

 This is a great activity for team-building and creative problem-solving, and is a student favorite!